Ashish0o7/Ashish_Front-End/README.md

-## 1.Explain what the List component does?
+## Explain what the List component does?

 The list component given to us displays a list of items.
 The list items can be selected by the user, and the selected item will be highlighted in green.
 Initially every item is listed in red colour